 Clinton was pressing forward on her search for a running mate as her GOP rival struggled with dismal fundraising and major questions about his campaign organization.
 Trump fired his campaign manager Monday and new fundraising data showed donors gave the businessman's campaign just over $3 million last month.

-If Clinton were to tap Warren as her No. 2, she would be choosing one of the Senate's most outspoken liberals and a proponent of tough Wall Street regulation.
-She has long been viewed as a running mate who could help Clinton appeal to Sanders' loyal supporters.
+If Clinton were to tap Warren as her No. 2, she would be choosing one of the Senate's most outspoken liberals and a proponent of tough Wall Street regulation, has long been viewed as a running mate who could help Clinton appeal to Sanders' loyal supporters.
 She is also relishing taking on Trump, blasting the businessman in speeches and on Twitter as a "thin-skinned, racist bully" — embracing a running mate's traditionally aggressive role.

 While Warren and Clinton do not have a close relationship, they recently met for about an hour in Washington.
 The senator also gave a pep talk to staff at the Clinton campaign's Brooklyn headquarters last week.